 NSG-555.
-ADVANCED PRACTICE IN ADULT-GERONTOLOGY II Credits: 3
+NURSE PRACTITIONERS IN PRIMARY CARE II Credits: 3

-This course is designed to prepare advanced practice nursing students to provide chronic primary health care to the adultgerontology population.
+This course is designed to prepare primary care nurse practitioner students to provide chronic primary health care to the adult and older adult population.
 The course integrates nursing theories that are evidence-based with health assessment and diagnostic reasoning of chronic, primary health care problems.
 Health promotion, protection and disease prevention interventions are provided with consideration of culturally diverse populations.